Dance with Me (112 song)

-"Dance with Me" is the third and final single released from American R&B group 112's third studio album, Part III (2001).
-It features Slim on lead vocals.
-The released version features rap artist Beanie Sigel and is featured on the Bad Boy album We Invented the Remix.
+"Dance with Me" is a song by American R&B group 112, released as the third and final single from their third studio album, Part III (2001), in July 2001.
+The released version features rap artist Beanie Sigel and is included on the Bad Boy Entertainment album We Invented the Remix.
 The song peaked at number 39 on the US Billboard Hot 100 and became a platinum-selling hit in Australia and Belgium, reaching number two in Australia, number one in Flanders, and number nine in Wallonia.